manifoldfrs/manifoldfrs.github.io/_posts/2024-12-18-updated-diet-and-fitness.md

 categories: Talks
 ---

-Here’s an update from my previous post in May: [Diet & Fitness Plan](../2024-05-26-diet-and-fitness-plan).
+Here’s an update from my previous post in May.

 ## Exploring and Settling on Keto